-OK, I’ve been back and forth with this and I’m ready to say, “I don’t get OpenStack”.
+OK, I’ve been back and forth with this, and I’m ready to say, “I don’t get OpenStack”.
 I mean I get OpenStack.
-I understand what it is but I don’t understand why I should be interested in it from an enterprise perspective.
+I understand what it is, but I don’t understand why I should be interested in it from an enterprise perspective.
 It’s the “Kernel” of the cloud.
-I don’t want a kernel, I want a solution.
+I don’t want a kernel.
+I want a solution.
 I don’t choose Linux based solutions because I have access to the kernel.
 I implement Linux solution because they meet my requirements.
-What requirements is OpenStack meeting for me?
+Exactly what requirements are met by OpenStack?